I wanted a trophy boyfriend

 My relationship history is an ugly hybrid of the film Groundhog Day and a particular Seinfeld episode – the one where Jerry finds a reason to reject every woman he dates.
 One woman’s hands are too big, another woman’s laugh is too loud…

-I realized I was fabricating ways to reject nice guys.
+I will fabricate ways to reject nice guys.
 I have proof of this from a recent-ish relationship.
 He was good-looking, intelligent, and well-educated.
-We had a very strong emotional connection.
+We had a strong emotional connection.
 I told friends I’d found a keeper.

-We went out for four months.
-Then broke up traumatically.
-And then got back together for another four months before breaking up for the final time.
+We went out for four months, broke up traumatically, and got back together for another four months before breaking up for the final time.

 The first four months were wonderful.
 Buuut he had this perfectly harmless quirk that really bugged me.